 - Calculating any debts and liabilities of the estate — mortgages, loans, credit cards and so on.

-- Completing inheritance tax forms, dealing with any inheritance tax due.
+- Completing inheritance tax forms, and dealing with any inheritance tax due.

 - Applying for a grant of probate.